pnm27/snRNA_scRNA_Pipeline/README.md

   - Changed param name in demultiplex info from *Unique genes* to *gene_ids with an associated gene_name*.
   - Added new param in demultiplex info file to add more stats when remove gene IDs without an associated gene name.
+  - Added an option to run cellSNP without any ref vcfs (1000 Genomes Project vcf is min requirement)

 ## Requirements